Pawsey-Internships/pawsey-interns-resources/README.md

 <a name="introduction"></a>
 ## Introduction :wave:
-< !-- *The introduction we discussed referring to the other sections as hyperlinks, that user can click when interested while reading intro.* --/>
 [Supercomputers](#supercomputing) play an important role and are used for a wide range of computationally intensive tasks in various fields, including quantum physics, molecular modelling, machine learning, climate research and many more.
+The most common supercomputers provided by Pawsey are Topaz (GPU), Magnus (CPU), and Zeus (CPU).
 Supercomputers are generally accessed via the local command line using SSH, which requires [Unix](#unix) skills to navigate through the supercomputer and launch and monitor jobs on the cluster.
+A major advantage of using a cluster is the possibility to speed up computations by using [Parallel Programming](#parallel-programming).
+To keep track of the changes made over the course of a project using [Version Control](#version-control) is a useful tool.
+In addition, there are various approaches for [Filetransfer](#filetransfer) of data bewteen a supercomputer and your local machine.
+You can find a variety of libraries and programs as modules on Pawsey supercomputers.
+If your required resource is not available as a module, you can use a [container](#using-containers-on-a-pawsey-system) or when working with Python you can use a [Python Virtual Environment](#using-python-virtual-environment-on-a-pawsey-system).
+For projects with the need for a specifically set up instance, it is recommended to use another Pawsey resource called [Nimbus](#nimbus).
+Depending on your research topic, your use of the Pawsey resources will differ, therefore we also provide you with [Domain-specific knowledge resources](#domain-specific-knowledge-resources).

 <a name="unix"></a>
 ## Unix :shell: